 On the opposite end of the spectrum, you’ll also find the least frequently executed reports.
 If a report goes untouched for an inordinately long time, consider culling it from your report library.
 Now you have one less thing to keep track of!

 How are my scheduler servers performing?

-Exago BI’s monitoring feature tracks scheduler server RAM availability and CPU usage over time, which means you can learn a lot about your distributed architecture’s performance.
+Exago BI’s activity log tracks scheduler server RAM availability and CPU usage over time, which means you can learn a lot about your distributed architecture’s performance.
 Monitoring these servers will help you and your system administrators determine when and how to scale in response to increased load.

 Is my authentication protocol functioning as it should?